LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Abstract

 \section{Abstract}

 Retrieval models based on dense representations in semantic space have become an indispensable branch for first-stage retrieval.
 These retrievers benefit from surging advances in representation learning towards compressive global sequence-level embeddings.
 However, they are prone to overlook local salient phrases and entity mentions in texts, which usually play pivot roles in first-stage retrieval.
 To mitigate this weakness, we propose to make a dense retriever align a well-performing lexicon-aware representation model.
-The alignment is achieved by weakened knowledge distillations to enlighten the retriever via two aspects -- 1) a lexicon-augmented contrastive objective to challenge the dense encoder and 2) a pair-wise rank-consistent regularization to make dense model's behavior incline to the other.
+The alignment is achieved by weakened knowledge distillations to enlighten the retriever via two aspects -- 1) a lexicon-augmented contrastive objective to challenge the dense encoder and 2) a pair-wise rank-consistent regularization to make the dense model's behavior incline to the other.
 We evaluate our model on three public benchmarks, which shows that with a comparable lexicon-aware retriever as the teacher, our proposed dense one can bring consistent and significant improvements, and even outdo its teacher.
-In addition, we found our improvement on the dense retriever is complementary to the standard ranker distillation, which can further lift state-of-the-art performance.
+In addition, we show our lexicon-aware distillation strategies are compatible with the standard ranker distillation, which can further lift state-of-the-art performance.\footnote{Code is available at https://github.com/drogozhang/LED.}